 Early European settlers: Modern Chennai had its origins as a colonial city and its initial growth was closely tied to its importance as an artificial harbour and trading centre.
 It was the Portuguese who arrived first here in 1522, and they built a port and named it São Tomé, after the Christian apostle St. Thomas, who is believed to have preached in this region between the years 52 and 70 AD.
 The region then passed into the hands of the Dutch, who established themselves near Pulicat just north of the city in 1612.
 Both groups strived to grow their colonial populations and although their populations reached into 10,000 persons when the British arrived, they remained substantially outnumbered by the local Indian population.

-English Settlement and establishment of Chennai: English after arrival to India and in their process of establishing various settlements for English East India Company were in search of a suitable place in the eastern coast.
+English Settlement and establishment of Chennai: After arrival to India and in their process of establishing various settlements, English East India Company were in search of a suitable place in the eastern coast.
 Their agents Francis Day and Andrew Cogan selected a region which was then primarily a fishing village known as "Madraspatnam".
 The area was under rule of Damarla Venkatapathy Nayak, who was an influential chieftain under Vijayanagara Ruler Peda Venkata Raya a.k.a.
 Venkata III from Chandragiri-Vellore Fort.
-The Nayak gave grant of a piece of land, lying between the river Cooum and river Egmore , to the English East India Company through their agents, in 1639.
+The Nayak gave grant of a piece of land, lying between the river Cooum and river Egmore, to the English East India Company through their agents, in 1639.
 A year later, Fort St. George was founded there.
 In honour of Chennappa Nayak, father of Venkatapathy Nayak, the settlement which had grown up around Fort St. George was named as Chennapatanam.

 In 1746, Fort St. George and Madras were captured by the French.
 The British could regain control of the town only in 1749.
 The city witnessed a quick growth and was connected to other important cities by rail.
 After India's independence in 1947, it became the capital of Madras State, which was subsequently renamed Tamil Nadu in 1969.
-The city was renamed as Chennai from its earlier name Madras in 1996.
+The city was renamed as Chennai in 1996.

 Geography and climate